This story was first published on February 15, 2019.

 When it came to the finishing order, the cosmic number 17 stopped there.
 Darrell Waltrip’s long-sought Daytona 500 victory was a dream come true on Feb.
 19, 1989, thanks to a strategic gamble, a car named Betty and a fuel-sipping final run to the checkered flag.
 The completion of his career bucket list touched off a stirring celebration, one marked by a memorable, incredulous Victory Lane interview and a triumphant dance tied to a brief NFL fad.

 RELATED: Ranking every Daytona 500

 Thirty years later, the connective tissue that binds many of that day’s prominent figures still resides in the FOX Sports booth.
-Waltrip and Hammond continue to be teammates, now entering their 19th season of full-time broadcasting.
+Waltrip and Hammond continue to be teammates in their 19th season of full-time broadcasting, which will serve as Waltrip’s final year after announcing his retirement.
 They’re anchored by play-by-play expert Mike Joy, who conducted that highlight-reel post-race interview, and joined by Larry McReynolds, like Hammond a member of that era’s tight-knit community of crew chiefs.

 The story of that day still rings true today, united by their continued work as teammates.